datahub-project/datahub/README.md

 ## Features & Roadmap
 Check out DataHub's [Features](docs/features.md) & [Roadmap](docs/roadmap.md).

-## Town Halls
-Join our [slack channel](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for important discussions and announcements.
-You can find out more about our past and upcoming town hall meetings [here](https://github.com/linkedin/datahub/blob/master/docs/townhalls.md).

 ## Contributing
 We welcome contributions from the community.
 Please refer to [the guidelines](CONTRIBUTING.md) for more details.
 We also have a [contrib](contrib) directory for incubation.

+## Community
+Join our [slack channel](https://app.slack.com/client/TUMKD5EGJ/DV0SB2ZQV/thread/GV2TEEZ5L-1583704023.001100) for important discussions and announcements.
+You can find out more about our past and upcoming town hall meetings [here](https://github.com/linkedin/datahub/blob/master/docs/townhalls.md).

 ## FAQs
 Frequently Asked Questions about DataHub can be found [here](https://docs.google.com/document/d/1J3iksuEFkbc-FUph6n0TmVl8IwJEmnYRO15W8sbNbW8/edit?usp=sharing).